marco-m/concourse-ci-formula/README.md

 3. Read the secrets.txt file to understand what it does
 4. Run it (sh secrets.txt)

-You can now use your pipelines safely, since the S3 credentials are stored into Vault.
+You can now develop your pipelines securely, since the S3 credentials are stored in Vault.

 See as an example tests/pipeline-s3.yml for how to refer to S3.
-.
 ```

 Do **NOT** add to git the `secrets.txt` file, neither to this repository or to any other repository.